 Most everybody knows I became friends with Tommy Lee.
 Yes, just friends.
 [Motley Crue’s] Nikki Six and I went into business together: We started a rock and roll [fashion] company, Royal Underground.
 Everybody used to call me an executive rockstar.
 I had no idea how much I had in common with a rockstar until I actually met them.
 It was a fun world to visit for a couple years, but I don’t think I could live there.
 I got to expand creatively, do things in my life I never dreamed of doing.
 Going to the White House for me was no big deal.
 Getting on a tour bus, oh my God!
 Meeting Steven Tyler: that did it for me.
 We had distribution with Neiman Marcus, Bloomingdales, and Nordstrom.
 But it was very elusive look.
 Not everybody wants to look like a rockstar; you kind of just get these beefcake guys wanting to wear the clothes.
 It wasn’t the business I thought it would be.
 Really glam rock I understand, but when it gets ugly or strange, it’s not in my DNA to be passionate about that.

-You work with you
+You work with your mom now.
+What brought you two back together?

 My mom came to the office and our creativity together was still off the charts, so we started Grayse.
 It’s a lot of eveningwear, skinny pants, leggings.
 I kind of followed the whole Lululemon craze, but their leggings are $120, and ours are $1290.
 I like embellishments.
 I’m like my ads—glamorous, sexy.
 We love that people come to us for important occasions: weddings, bar mitzvahs.